orbs-network/posv2-contracts-deployment-migration/README.md

 ## Global configuration

+<b> IMPORTANT - These settings DO NOT apply to the v1 delegation migration script, which uses it's own configuration mechanism </b>

 1. run `npm install`

 2. Upgrade `@orbs-network/orbs-ethereum-contracts-v2` if neccessary.
 This npm package contains the actual contracts and ABIs used by this script.